Rangers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 - Over their last 10 games, the Rangers have been favored twice and split those games 1-1.

-- The Rangers have gone 5-1-0 against the runline over their past 10 games (six of those games had a spread listed by oddsmakers).
+- The Rangers have put together a 4-1-0 record against the spread over their previous 10 contests (bookmakers set runlines in five of those games).

 Rangers Betting Records & Stats

-- The Rangers have won in 13, or 59.1%, of the 22 contests they have been named as odds-on underdogs this year.
+- The Rangers have come away with 13 wins in the 23 contests they have been listed as the underdogs in this season.

-- Texas has a record of 2-2 in games where bookmakers have it as underdogs of at least +140 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Rangers have a 41.7% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Rangers have a 52.4% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!